learnix-os/LearnixOS-Book/src/ch01-02-booting-our-binary.md

 // The default pointer is 32-bit
 "target-pointer-width": "32",

-// The endieness, little or big
+// The endianness, little or big
 "target-endian": "little",

 // panic strategy, also set on cargo.toml